subconsciousnetwork/noosphere/design/principles.md

 ## Principles

-These are some of the values that have inspired or guided aspects of Noosphere's design.
+These are some of the values that have inspired and guided aspects of Noosphere's design.

 ### Noosphere supports credible exit